projectcalico/calico/getting-started/windows-calico/limitations.md

 Restarting Felix or changes to policy (including changes to endpoints referred to in policy), can cause pod-to-pod connections to be dropped with TCP reset packets.
 When one of the following occurs:

 - The policy that applies to a pod is updated
-- Some ingress or egress policy that applies to a pod contains selectors and the set of endpoints that those selectors match changes,
+- Some ingress or egress policy that applies to a pod contains selectors and the set of endpoints that those selectors match changes

 Felix must reprogram the HNS ACL policy attached to the pod.
 This reprogramming can cause TCP resets.
 Microsoft has confirmed this is a HNS issue, and they are investigating.

 ### Service ClusterIPs incompatible with selectors/pod IPs in network policy